oracle-livelabs/cloud-database-services/exadata-database-service-xs/create-standby-vmcluster-on-exascale/create-standby-vmcluster-and-dbhome-on-exascale.md

-# Create Instance of Exadata Database Service on Exascale Infrasturcture using OCI Console
+# Create Standby Exadata VM Cluster & Database Home using OCI Console

 ## Introduction

-This lab walks you through how to create an instance of the Exadata Database Service on Exascale Infrastructure using the OCI Console.
+This lab walks you through how to create an Exadata VM Cluster & Database Home deployed on the Exadata Database Service on Exascale Infrastructure using the OCI Console.
+This Exadata VM Cluster will be used as a standby target inour upcoming labs.

 Estimated Time: 2 Hours 10 minutes